 Did you know that October is National Disability Employment Awareness Month?
 Level Access hires people with disabilities whenever we can!
-They deliver incredible value to the organization in positions from entry-level customer success associates up to executives.
+These individuals deliver incredible value to the organization in positions from entry-level customer success associates up to executive level leadership.
 Our employees cite our team’s diversity and inclusiveness as some of the best parts of being a Leveler.

 We encourage organizations large and small to join us in hiring people with disabilities.
 Since many people are unaware of the statistics on disability and employment, we dove into the data from the 2016 American Community Survey (ACS) and put together an infographic to give you some context.